 When President Lyndon Johnson signed Medicare into law in 1965, the average life expectancy of Americans was 70.
 Many of the 19 million people who signed up for Medicare during that first year didn’t make it to their 70th birthday.
 The Medicare budget was about $10 billion.

 Over time, Congress increased the patient populations eligible for coverage to those under 65 with long-term disabilities, individuals with end-stage renal disease, hospice patients, and Americans younger than 65 with amyotrophic lateral sclerosis (known as Lou Gehrig Disease).
 At the same time, advancements in healthcare began reducing mortality in older age.

 Fast forward to the present day.
-Medicare coverage now extends to some 50 million people, and today, the life expectancy in the U.S is 79.
-The $10 billion to run Medicare 50 years ago seems like chump change because the tab last year was almost 60 times larger – $591 billion in 2015.
-Much of this is due to Americans living into their 70s and 80s because studies have estimated the elderly consume 30% to 40% of healthcare resources.
+Medicare coverage now extends to some 50 million people, and the U.S. life expectancy is 79.
+And the $10 billion to run Medicare 50 years ago?
+Today’s tab is almost 60 times larger – $591 billion as of 2015.